Frequently Asked Questions

 Here are some questions/answers that we are frequently asked.
 If you have additional questions that aren't covered here, please feel free to give us a call at Clyde Park Veterinary Clinic.

-Our hospital is open Monday, Wednesday, and Thursday from 8:00am to 5:30pm.
-On Tuesdays and Fridays we are open from 8:00am until 7:00pm.
+Our hospital is open Monday through Friday from 8:00am to 5:30pm.
 The clinic is closed on Saturday and Sunday.

 2. Do I need to have an appointment?